cantaloupe-project/cantaloupe/README.md

 FilesystemResolver maps an identifier from an IIIF URL to a filesystem path, for retrieving local images.

+For files with extensions that are missing or unrecognized, this resolver will check the "magic number" to determine its type.
+It is, therefore, slightly more efficient to serve files with extensions.

 ### HttpResolver

 HttpResolver maps an identifier from an IIIF URL to some other URL, for